puradox/divvy/README.md

 ## Integrating Divvy into your project

-To use Divvy, simply copy over the single header file `include/divvy.hpp` in this repository into your own project.
+To use Divvy, simply copy over the single header file `include/divvy.hpp` of this repository into your project.

 ## Quick Example